-Young 2019 tea leaves from Shizuoka, carefully selected by Tokyo-based veteran tea merchant Nakamura-san.
+Young 2020 tea leaves from Fujieda, Shizuoka, carefully selected by Tokyo-based veteran tea merchant Shuichi Nakamura.

 As expected of Nakamura-san, this shincha is a delicious balance of umami and grassiness.
 The first thing you notice is the rich umami aroma when you open the bag.
 On steeping, you find an opaque, green-yellow liquor with strong umami flavor for a sencha, and toasty after notes due to the green roasting conducted in refinement.